OpenArCloud/SpatialDDS-spec/SpatialDDS-1.4-full.md

       string value;
     };

+    // CoverageElement geometry is always expressed in the parent coverage_frame_ref.
-    // CoverageElement: if frame_ref.fqn == "earth-fixed", bbox is [west,south,east,north] in degrees (EPSG:4326/4979);
+    // If that frame is earth-fixed, bbox is [west,south,east,north] in degrees (EPSG:4326/4979);
-    // otherwise local meters; volume is AABB in meters.
+    // otherwise coordinates are in local meters.
     @appendable struct CoverageElement {
       string type;              // "bbox" | "volume"
-      FrameRef frame_ref;       // coordinate frame for this element (e.g., "earth-fixed", "map") boolean has_crs;
+      boolean has_crs;
       string  crs;              // optional CRS identifier for earth-fixed frames (e.g., EPSG code)